Fall Protection Anchors For Dean Steel Buildings

 3. Mandate First-Man-Up Ridge Protection

-Securing a ridge anchor before leaving the ladder is critical for worker safety.
-The first person to ascend a roof is considered the "First Man Up" by OSHA standards.
+Securing a ridge anchor before leaving the ladder is critical.
 For roof slopes between 6:12 and 12:12, utilize The Ridge Pro to satisfy OSHA ladder-to-roof transition requirements.

 4. The SSRA1 Advantage: No More Searching for Hidden Clips